4 Ways To Connect With Nature In The Spring

 Here's how I get into the groove of things.

-1. Plant for the bees.
+Plant flowers for the bees

 Pollinators have been in trouble for decades now, and they're absolutely crucial!
 One in three calories of food is the result of the hard work of the world's pollinators (and farmers and grocers), and one way you can give back to them is by planting flowers they use for food.
 Bees need a diverse array of flowers in order to survive, so go crazy with variety!